gonogo/release/README.md

 Command line utility for teams to manage versioned Omnigraffle files and build numbered releases and changelogs.

 This utility is designed to help UXers manage formal version control when creating documents using Omnigraffle.
 The package assumes you use a separate repository for each deck of wireframes (a single graffle file) you wish to keep under version control.
+The export code is borrowed from Douglas Creager's super-handy graffle-export (https://github.com/dcreager/graffle-export).

 To release a document, run the release script specifying the graffle file and the version number.